-- compared to its ideal value, (42), the filtered signal has now an additional d.c. component Figure 17.
+- compared to its ideal value, (42), the filtered signal has now an additional d.c. component significantly smaller than f_c, the effect of this d.c. component is negligible.

+Figure 17.
 Representation of the bias distortion

 - so the variable demodulated signal is shifted on a non-zero d.c. component, thus changing the durations of the two types of demodulated bits (after the comparator) and inserting the bias distortion, see figure 17.
 If df_c is